Drug and Alcohol Rehab in Enfield

 By choosing to complete this programme in a rehab facility, you are choosing safety and medical support.

-The main aims of detox are to remove all traces of toxicity from the body as well as to reduce withdrawal symptoms.
+The main aims of alcohol or drug detox are to remove all traces of toxicity from the body as well as to reduce withdrawal symptoms.

 After your programme is complete, you can benefit from the transition into therapy.